TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

-# SDC Upgrade Scripts
+# SDC (Incremental) Upgrade Scripts

+These scripts can be used to drive incremental upgrades of SDC 7 (as opposed to usb-headnode.git/bin/upgrade.sh which is about the major SDC 6.5 -> 7 upgrade).
-These scripts will be used for the JPC upgrades on June 5th.
-There's a fair bit of work to do to make them sufficiently general.
+There's a fair bit of work to do to make this process sufficiently general.

-Get the latest upgrade scripts to the target HN, including the 'zones' tree copy for 'upgrade-setup.sh'.
-For example:

-    ln -s .../usb-headnode/zones zones
-    rsync -akv ../upgrade/ beta4:/var/tmp/tmick/upgrade/

 To run an upgrade: